Brush pot

 A brush pot (筆筒 (笔筒, bǐtǒng)) is a container for holding the brushes used by scribes for Chinese calligraphy.
 These are typically carved from bamboo or jade with ornate motifs symbolising concepts such as longevity.
 Antique examples are now valued highly.

 The brushes would be rinsed and stored in the pot with their handle down so that the bundles of hair would keep their shape and point.

 Background

 In China

-Bamboo curved brush pots were likely to be first produced in China, given that the use of bamboo to create articles originated there.
+Bamboo curved brush pots were likely first produced in China, as bamboo was originally used there to create articles.

 In Korea

 After Neo-Confucianism was welcomed as the formal doctrine in Korea at the beginning of the Joseon era, the new intellectually aware and literate yangban replaced aristocrats and Buddhist monks.
 These yangban consisted of civil servants and military officials.
 This new elite ruling class spent a significant part of their time in writing calligraphy alongside reading.
 To satisfy this new demand, production of brush pots started in Korea.